spateo.segmentation.vi¶

 To create a Pyro-managed random attribute, set that attribute using the

-statement.
+PyroSamplehelper, specifying a prior distribution.
+Reading that attribute will then trigger apyro.samplestatement.
 For example:# Create Pyro-managed random attributes. my_module.x = PyroSample(dist.Normal(0, 1)) my_module.y = PyroSample(lambda self: dist.Normal(self.loc, self.scale)) # Sample the attributes. x = my_module.x # Triggers a pyro.sample statement. y = my_module.y # Triggers one pyro.sample + two pyro.param statements.

 Sampling is cached within each invocation of

-.
-Because sample statements can appear only once in a Pyro trace, you should ensure that traced access to sample attributes is wrapped in a single invocation of.__call__()
+.__call__()or method decorated bypyro_method().
+Because sample statements can appear only once in a Pyro trace, you should ensure that traced access to sample attributes is wrapped in a single invocation of.__call__()or method decorated bypyro_method().To make an existing module probabilistic, you can create a subclass and overwrite some parameters with

-s:class RandomLinear(nn.Linear, PyroModule): # used as a mixin def __init__(self, in_features, out_features): super().__init__(in_features, out_features) self.weight = PyroSample( lambda self: dist.Normal(0, 1) .expand([self.out_features, self.in_features]) .to_event(2))
+PyroSamples:class RandomLinear(nn.Linear, PyroModule): # used as a mixin def __init__(self, in_features, out_features): super().__init__(in_features, out_features) self.weight = PyroSample( lambda self: dist.Normal(0, 1) .expand([self.out_features, self.in_features]) .to_event(2))

 Mixin classes

-can be used as a mixin class, and supports simple syntax for dynamically creating mixins, for example the following are equivalent:# Version 1. create a named mixin class class PyroLinear(nn.Linear, PyroModule): pass m.linear = PyroLinear(m, n) # Version 2. create a dynamic mixin class m.linear = PyroModule[nn.Linear](m, n)
+PyroModulecan be used as a mixin class, and supports simple syntax for dynamically creating mixins, for example the following are equivalent:# Version 1. create a named mixin class class PyroLinear(nn.Linear, PyroModule): pass m.linear = PyroLinear(m, n) # Version 2. create a dynamic mixin class m.linear = PyroModule[nn.Linear](m, n)

 This notation can be used recursively to create Bayesian modules, e.g.: